-When the WordPress administrator enables the Translation Management module, translators and translation services will be able to receive translation jobs as XLIFF files, translate them offline and upload their work back to WordPress.
+Using WPML’s Translation Management features, translators and translation services can receive translation jobs as XLIFF files, translate them offline and upload their work back to WordPress.

 Translators and translation services can receive XLIFF files in two different ways: by email or by manual download.

-When a translation job is sent to a local translator, the translator will be notified by email.
-Each notification email will include a ZIP file.
-This ZIP contains the XLIFF files of the documents that were assigned to the translator for translation.
+When a translation job is sent to a local translator, the translator gets notified by email.
+Each notification email will include a ZIP file that contains the XLIFF files of the translation jobs assigned to the translator.

 If the original documents are published, the notification email will also include links to them.
 Translators are encouraged to review them in order to learn more about the structure and context of the site they are translating.